mickdowling16/dowlings-bar-and-grill/README.md

 ### Footer

 The footer is also found on every page on the website.
-The footer contains 3 columns including social media links, the address of the business and a navigation menu for added user experience when navigating the website
+The footer contains 3 columns including social media links, the address of the business and business opening hours.

 This was also created on my base.html template to make it easier to implement on all pages.